dbee01/keiste-solar-report/readme.txt

 = Privacy Policy =

-This plugin sends address data to Google's Solar API and Maps API for analysis.
-No personal data is stored by the plugin itself.
+This plugin sends address data to Google for analysis.
+No personal data is stored by the plugin itself unless the user fills out the lead generation form (premium plan only).
 Users who download reports provide their name and email, which is handled according to your site's privacy policy.

 = Links =